gimlet-io/.github/profile/README.md

 Email laszlo at gimlet.io to apply.

 - **Head of Engineering**
 If you are an experienced engineer who wants to make an impact finally, join Gimlet and be responsible for the technical niveau and velocity at an early stage startup.
-Let's grow together to hights we've never seen before.
+Let's grow together to heights we've never seen before.
 Strong chemistry with the founding team is a must.

 - **Full-stack Engineer**
 If you are a frontend, backend or fullstack engineer who wants to deliver end-to-end features across a Golang, React/Javascript stack, experience exceptional product velocity, and contribute to a startups early days product wins, you've come to the right place.